 The Motu Trails offers you: Dunes Trail (easy/grade 2), Motu Road Trail (intermediate/grade 3), and Pakihi Track (advanced/grade 4).
 The Motu Road Trail links with Rere Falls Trail, an on-road Heartland Ride to Gisborne.

-Whether you are wanting an easy bike ride or walk with family or friends, a back-country mountainbike or trail run, or a multi-day bike-packing journey between Whakatane, Opotiki and Tairawhiti/Gisborne, you will find it here.
+Whether you are wanting an easy bike ride or walk with family or friends, a back-country mountainbike or trail run, or a multi-day bike-packing journey between Whakatane and Opotiki in the Bay of Plenty, and Tairawhiti / Gisborne, you will find it here.
 The trails can be used year-round.

 Scroll down for key information.
 Or go straight to the Trail Guides for Motu Trails and other local rides.
 Ride, run, walk, relax ... be set free!

-In the Trail Guides you'll find all sections of Motu Trails, plus linking and nearby trails.
+In the Trail Guides you will find all sections of Motu Trails, plus linking and nearby trails.
 Each guide includes a map and information, plus links to Motu Trails official partners, offering accommodation, food, shuttle, guiding and other services.

 Printed brochure & map

-We can mail this free to any postal address in New Zealand; or overseas for the cost of postage.
+We can mail a brochure free to any postal address in New Zealand; or overseas for the cost of postage.
 The brochure is a large fold-out, which makes the map easier to navigate.
-Please contact us with your address.
+Just contact us with your address.

 You can also get the brochure free from local iSITE visitor centres, and many other locations across the region.